Risheit/Scenes/docs/Usage.md

 is written in the script, but individual `Lines` can modify that queue by inserting or removing sections, or moving to another `Scene`.
 Lines in a `Section` are read in the same order that they are written to a script.
-During the reading of a `Section`, it can query the `ScriptReader` to determine how it should act based on the current logged `Events`.
+During the reading of a `Section`, it can query the `Reader` to determine how it should act based on the current logged `Events`.

 ## Lines